xiaolongw1223/academic-web/content/authors/admin/_index.md

 Before joining Stanford, I received my Ph.D. in geophysics advised by Prof. [Jiajia Sun](https://sites.google.com/view/jiajiasun) at University of Houston in 2022.
 My doctoral dissertation has made innovative contributions to airborne gravity and magnetic methods of exploring minerals.
 I developed effective methods to analyze the spatial variabilities of geological units and the uncertainties of geophysical (joint) inversions.

 I have extensive experience with real field case studies.
-I have explored for niobium in the Elk Creek, Nebraska, metagabbro in the north-east Iowa, diamond in the Northwest Territories, copper-gold in the QUEST, British Columbia, and nickel-cobalt-copper in the Mufulira, Zambia.
+I have explored for niobium in the Elk Creek, Nebraska, metagabbro in the north-east Iowa, diamond in the Northwest Territories, copper-gold in the Quest, British Columbia, and nickel-cobalt-copper in the Mufulira, Zambia.

 <!-- <br> -->